Schedule Revenue Over Time In Salesforce

-This means we can compare two things: the revenue we expected to generate alongside the latest actual forecast.
+Moreover, this means we can compare two things: the revenue we expected to generate alongside the latest actual forecast.

-This is critical in many businesses.
+This comparison is critical in many businesses.

 For example, let’s say you win an opportunity to sell 100 petrol pumps.
 The customer wants to take delivery over 12 months, in line with their gas station re-fit program.

 Your product revenue schedule defines how you expect to realize the revenue over time.
-Perhaps you’ve even made some manual adjustments to get it spot on.
+Perhaps you’ve even made some manual adjustments to get it spot-on.

 But suppose the site re-fit program doesn’t proceed as fast as planned.
 Now, five months into the contract, the account manager updates the Forecast Amount based on the latest information.